clmarr/DiaSim/README.cascade.md

 ```

 Many sound changes, however, will have both prior and posterior conditioning.
-For example, the early loss of /w/ between /k/ and a non-low front vowel at word beginnings, early enough to allow palalatalization of the earlier /k/ (hence Latin QUINQUE > French *cinq* /sɛ̃k/), as seen below, with the null (∅) symbol used as per *Symbols for non-phones*...:
+For example, the early loss of /w/ between /k/ and a non-low front vowel at word beginnings, early enough to allow palatalization of the earlier /k/ (hence Latin QUINQUE > French *cinq* /sɛ̃k/), as seen below, with the null (∅) symbol used as per *Symbols for non-phones*...:

 ```
 w > ∅ / k __ [+front,-lo]